 ALOHA is used primarily for emergency response or planning situations, where the goal is to assess the threat posed to the general public by a chemical release.
 For toxic releases, ALOHA uses public exposure guidelines preferentially for the default toxic LOCs, because these guidelines are specifically designed to predict how the general public will respond to a short-term, one-time release.
 The most common public exposure guidelines (AEGLs, ERPGs, and TEELs) all have three tiers of exposure values for each covered chemical.
 There are some key differences between the different types of exposure guidelines; however, at a very general level, the tiers are similar: the first tier (e.g., AEGL-1) is a mild effects threshold, the second tier (e.g., AEGL-2) is an escape-impairment threshold, and the third tier (e.g., AEGL-3) is a life-threatening effects threshold.
 ALOHA determines its default toxic LOCs based on the following hierarchy:

 - AEGLs are used preferentially because they are the best public exposure LOCs to date.
 They undergo a rigorous review process, have multiple exposure durations, and are designed as guidelines for nearly all members of the general public—including sensitive individuals.
 As part of the review process, interim AEGL values are established and then evaluated thoroughly (sometimes over several years) before the final AEGL values are approved.
-However, because the AEGL development process is so exhaustive, relatively few AEGLs have been finalized (about 175 as of mid-2016), and there are also about 80 interim AEGLs.
+However, because the AEGL development process is so exhaustive, relatively few AEGLs have been finalized (about 175), and there are also about 80 interim AEGLs.
 (ALOHA only includes the AEGL values for a 60-minute exposure duration; go to CAMEO Chemicals to see the AEGL values for other exposure durations.)

 - ERPGs are used next.
 They are based on experimental data, but—unlike AEGLs—they are only available for a 60-minute exposure duration and they are not designed as guidelines for sensitive individuals.